+Members54 are obligated to designate a settling bank to effect daily money settlement on their behalf.
 Members may designate a settling bank of their own choosing (and NSCC does not intervene in that relationship), provided the bank meets certain financial and operational criteria, is a Federal Reserve member, and agrees to settle through use of NSS.
 Entities that act as such and that are not otherwise NSCC Members (and thus subject to ongoing financial reporting requirements and surveillance review) are required to be "Settling Bank Only Members" and agree to abide by the requirements applicable to that class of membership; this includes timely adherence to daily settlement protocols.
 The settling bank may or may not have a credit relationship with the Member - it is not expected or required to guarantee the obligations of the Member or to advance funds on the Member's behalf.
-54 If a settling bank does not settle on behalf of one or more Members, each of those Members nevertheless remains obligated to pay its net settlement obligation in central bank money by the Fedwire system.
+55 If a settling bank does not settle on behalf of one or more Members, each of those Members nevertheless remains obligated to pay its net settlement obligation in central bank money by the Fedwire system.
 A settling bank may not refuse to settle for itself.

 Throughout the day, money debit and credit data generated by participant activities are recorded in the settlement system.
 At the end of the processing day, the data is summarized by NSCC product category (i.e., CNS, mutual funds, insurance services, envelope services, etc.) and netted to produce an aggregate money debit or credit for each Member.
 This final net debit or net credit balance determines whether the Member has an obligation to pay or to be paid in the process of NSCC completing end-of-day settlement.
-A Member with an end-of-day net debit balance has an obligation to pay NSCC that amount; a Member with an end-of-day net credit balance is entitled to receive a payment from NSCC.55
+A Member with an end-of-day net debit balance has an obligation to pay NSCC that amount; a Member with an end-of-day net credit balance is entitled to receive a payment from NSCC.56

 To protect NSCC and its membership and minimize systemic risk, money settlement amounts are subject to netting to reduce funding transfers due through the commercial banking and central bank systems.
 As noted above, from an operational perspective, NSCC end-of-day money settlement is centralized with DTC's end-of-day settlement.
 In addition to providing common participants with a centralized point for consolidated reporting, it provides the benefit of netting money settlements.
-Under this process, following the determination of final net numbers for each NSCC Member and DTC Participant, these amounts are further netted or combined to produce a consolidated net money settlement obligation for common
+Under this process, following the determination of final net numbers for each NSCC Member and DTC Participant, these amounts are further netted or combined to produce a consolidated net money settlement obligation for common participants.
+For example, a Member with a settlement debit at NSCC and a settlement credit at DTC, will have that debit netted against the DTC credit.

-52 NSS is a multilateral settlement service owned and operated by the Federal Reserve Banks (FRBs).
+53 NSS is a multilateral settlement service owned and operated by the Federal Reserve Banks (FRBs).
 The service is offered to depository institutions that settle for participants in clearinghouses, financial exchanges and other clearing and settlement groups.
 Settlement agents, acting on behalf of those depository institutions in a settlement arrangement, electronically submit settlement files to the FRBs.
 Files are processed on receipt, and entries are automatically posted to the depository institutions' Federal Reserve Bank accounts.
 DTC maintains an account at the FRB and acts as agent for NSCC.

-53 Participants who may access services involving money settlement are subject to the same requirements.
+54 Participants who may access services involving money settlement are subject to the same requirements.

-54 NSCC's Rules include protections such as allowing the Settling Bank to refuse to settle for a Member.
+55 NSCC's Rules include protections such as allowing the Settling Bank to refuse to settle for a Member.